Registration is through Eventbrite.

-The registration also includes registration for the joint COLT-IMS workshop (in person only), conference dinner and luncheon for Women in Learning theory and allies.
+The registration link for COLT also includes registration for the joint COLT-IMS workshop (in person only), conference dinner, and the luncheon for Women in Learning Theory and allies.

-Early registration will be until 17th June 2022.
+Early registration was possible until 17th June 2022.

 The conference is hybrid in the minimal sense that we will enable authors to give their presentation-at-a-distance, and we will stream the conference and enable questions to be asked from a distance; but that is all.
 So on-line participation is possible, but support will be minimal: after two years of pandemic, we want to very strongly encourage you to come in person if you can!

 Covid-19: due to a recent rise in cases we kindly ask all attendees to maintain social distancing whenever possible, to wear masks indoors, and to consider undergoing Covid-19 testing (lateral flow tests).
 We plan to distribute masks and LFT to attendees (whenever needed) to make this as simple as possible.
 If you are experiencing Covid-19 symptoms and/or tested positive, please do not come to the venue and let us know (email the organisers).